The transition to instability for stable shear flows in inviscid fluids: Preliminary

 Let us now outline the general structure of the paper.
 In Section~\ref{Preliminary}, we record some estimates concerning distance between eigenvalues and monotonicity properties.
 As will be seen later, these estimates are crucial in proving our two main results.
 In the same section, we have provided some more discussions on the Wronskian.

-The main results of the present work are proved in Section~\ref{proof of main results}.
+The main results of the present work are then proved in Section~\ref{proof of main results}.
 The section is started with proof Theorem~\ref{linear}.
-The proof is partitioned into into four parts, each devoted to \ref{Stability}, \ref{Neutral mode}, \ref{Instability} and the estimate in \eqref{estimate for lambda r}.
+It is partitioned into into four parts, each devoted to \ref{Stability}, \ref{Neutral mode}, \ref{Instability} and the estimate in \eqref{estimate for lambda r}.
 Following that is the proof of Theorem~\ref{nonlinear}.
 As an intermediate step, we have included a lemma on a bifurcation result that is important to close our argument in Theorem~\ref{nonlinear}.

 Finally, we have included two appendices: Appendix~\ref{Related Results} and Appendix~\ref{Regularity}.
 The first appendix contains some estimates concerning functions in the expression of the regular solution of the Rayleigh equation.
 The second appendix is devoted to discuss the regularity of the the map $\widetilde{G}$.